f3d-app/f3d/doc/user/COMMANDS.md

 `decrease_light_intensity`: A specific command to decrease light intensity.
 No argument.

+`increase_opacity`: A specific command to increase opacity.
+Unset opacity will be treated as if it has a value of 1.
+No argument.

+`decrease_opacity`: A specific command to decrease opacity.
+Unset opacity will be treated as if it has a value of 1.
+No argument.

 `print_scene_info`: A specific command to print information about the scene, No argument.

 `print_coloring_info`: A specific command to print information about coloring settings, No argument.